 Creative Fundraising That Worked

 The trio came up with something very ingenious to sell to finance their initial idea.
 The three roommates sold special-edition cereals they created during the Presidential election between Barack Obama & John McCain.
-The three roommates created their own cereals called “Obama O’s”, and “Cap’n McCains”.
+The three roommates created their cereals called “Obama O’s”, and “Cap’n McCains”.
 They sold them online and at rallies.
-It was essential that their ideas were creative in order to succeed with crowdfunding.
+Their ideas needed to be creative in order to succeed with crowdfunding.

 These limited-edition “collector’s items” sold more than $30,000 in total sales.
 This money was used by the roommates to launch Airbnb.
 It was used for startup costs like website design, marketing campaigns, and licensing.
-Although the money raised was successful in getting Airbnb off the ground , the three entrepreneurs weren’t at the top of their game.
+Although the money raised successfully got Airbnb off the ground, the three entrepreneurs weren’t at the top of their game.

 A Rocky Start